theguly/iris-doc-src/docs/source/operations/upgrades.rst

 Backing-up DB
 --------------
-Only if you run in production and data is critical.
+Only if you run in production and/or data is critical.

 1. List the current running docker containers `docker container list`
 2. Spot the IRIS DB container name or ID, and execute the backup